zenOSmosis/chromium-parser-api-server/README.md

 A Dockerized web parser, which serves a RESTful API with JSON for output.

-It is best suited for stripping out page elements which are not relevant to the reading material on pages it parses, as well as retrieving the published date of articles.

 Built on top of Google's [Puppeteer](https://github.com/GoogleChrome/puppeteer) / [Chromium](https://github.com/chromium/chromium) and Mozilla's [Readability](https://github.com/mozilla/readability) filter.

 Forked from: https://github.com/alekzonder/docker-puppeteer